Adjunct Associate Professor of Environmental Health

 Model Evaluation, Model Uncertainty, and Concentration Fluctuations

 From 1993 through 2006, the Electric Power Research Institute supported the development of uncertainty analysis methods for photochemical grid models.
 The Nuclear Regulatory Commission has had Dr. Hanna review their uncertainty analysis methods for linked emissions-dispersion-exposure-risk consequence models.
 The American Petroleum Institute has had Dr. Hanna lead a long-term study in which the uncertainties of dispersion models for toxic gases in urban areas were investigated.
-In November 2006, Dr. Hanna presented an invited talk on air quality model uncertainty at an EPA workshop on uncertainties in estimation of future changes in air quality due to changes in climate.

 From 2004 through 2007, Dr. Hanna was a lead scientist in a Defense Threat Reduction Agency (DTRA) study involving improvements of methods to account for mesoscale and regional-scale uncertainties in transport and dispersion estimates.